Volunteer medical students are trying to fill the health care gap for migrants in Chicago

 On a recent Saturday, she was among dozens of medics at a South Side station where migrants sleep in the lobby, on sidewalks and an outdoor basketball court.
 Officers didn’t allow the volunteers in the station so when one patient requested privacy, their doctor used his car.

-Abrahan Belizario saw a doctor for the first time in five months.
+Abrahan Balizario saw a doctor for the first time in five months.

 The 28-year-old had a headache, toothache and chest pain.
 He recently arrived from Peru, where he worked as a driver and at a laundromat but couldn’t survive.
 He wasn’t used to the brisk Chicago weather and believed sleeping outdoors exacerbated his symptoms.